Face Lift Surgery

 This procedure combines everything in the moderate lift with a more extensive dissection into the neck to draw up loose skin down to the chest and includes lifting around the temple and lateral brow to take care of excess hooding of the outer corner of the eyelid.
+Patients have a “High SMAS” dissection in the deeper plane of the face.
+This allows for the longest term results compared to other facelift procedures.
 Patients have deep intravenous sedation or general anesthesia for this procedure and the recovery is more lengthy with two weeks required at a minimum.
 Fat grafting is often performed at the same time.
-Patients 60 years and up typically require the Significant Lift.
-Price Range from $12,000-$16,000.
+Patients 55 years and up typically require the Significant Lift.
+Price Range from $15,000-$25,000.

 The following is a presentation to explain the face lift procedure, which describes how you can best prepare for your procedure, how it may be performed, and your recovery process along with before and after photos of some of our patients.
 An interesting question and answer section can also be viewed.
 This presentation is not intended to take the place of a physician’s consultation.

 As people age the effects of gravity, exposure to the sun, and stresses of daily life can be seen on their faces.
 The face lift procedure, also known as rhytidectomy, does not stop this process, but it can return youthfulness to your face.
 A face lift will tighten facial skin, remove excess fat deposits and reinforce underlying muscle tissue, giving you a more rested, youthful look.
 It is often performed in conjunction with eyelid surgery and/or brow lifts.
 The ideal face lift candidate ranges in age between 40 and 60 years of age, although some of the most successful outcomes may fall below or above that age range.